ftCommunity/tx-pi/cases/displays/3.2inch/README.md

 The taller version is required for some older 3.2" V3 displays.

+### For use directly on top of Raspberry Pi2 and 3

 The following are used when the display is places directly on top of the Raspberry Pi 2 or 3 (without TX-Pi HAT in between) since they have cutouts for the USB and Ethernet connectors of the Raspberry Pi Model 2 or 3.

 | Regular bottom | Bottom with cable slot | Taller bottom |